RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/retrodeck-start.md

 ## Let's get started on ROMs:

-Read up on [Emulators: Folders & File extensions](https://github.com/XargonWan/RetroDECK/wiki/Emulators:-Folders-&-File-extensions) to see what folder each system has.
+Read up on [ES-DE Folders and Files](wiki_emulationStation_de/esde-folders-files) to see what folder each system has or read the readme file in each systems folder under `~/retrodeck/roms/`

 * Put the corresponding roms inside the corresponding system folder

 **Example:**<br>
 You have an example NES game called `ExampleNESGame.nes` <br>
 You have to put that game into the `/retrodeck/roms/nes` folder.

-# Step 4: Playing the ROMs
+# Step 4: Playing the Games

 ## Steam Deck - Gamemode
 Return to gamemode on the Steam Deck and start up RetroDECK.
 Now the systems you put rom files for should be shown and be able to be played.